 Blog

-This is where we explain the technical choices behind Timmy, how security questions are evaluated, and why some product boundaries are deliberate.
+Here I write down the technical decisions behind Timmy, how I think about security questions, and why some app boundaries are intentional.

-• Security analysis, architecture, and product decisions in clear clusters
+• Security analysis, architecture, and product decisions sorted by topic

-• Direct bridge between technical background and parent-facing guides
+• Links between technical background and parent guides

-• Concrete sources and code references instead of generic trust language
+• Concrete sources and code references instead of trust slogans

 From product thinking to architecture